Summer House (2017 TV series): 2021–2024

-Season 9
+2025–present

 The ninth season premiered on February 12, 2025.
 Kyle Cooke, Lindsay Hubbard, Carl Radke, Amanda Batula, Paige DeSorbo, Ciara Miller, Gabby Prescod, Jesse Solomon and West Wilson returned alongside new cast members Imrul Hassan and Lexi Wood.
 Olivera and Southern Charms Craig Conover made guest appearances.
 The reunion was taped on April 24, 2025.

 On June 5, 2025, it was announced that Paige DeSorbo would be exiting the series after seven seasons.
 On June 6, 2025, it was announced that Lexi Wood would be exiting the series after one season.
 On June 18, 2025, it was announced that Imrul Hassan would be exiting the series after one season.

-Season 10

 On June 16, 2025, Cooke and Batula confirmed they were returning for another season and that production was set to begin in July.
-Lindsay Hubbard, Carl Radke, Ciara Miller, West Wilson and Jesse Solomon are also set to return for the season.
-In September 2025, Bravo announced a spin-off tentatively titled "In The City."
+Lindsay Hubbard, Carl Radke, Ciara Miller, West Wilson and Jesse Solomon also returned for the season.
+In December 2025, it was announced that the tenth season would premiere on February 3, 2026.
+Mia Calabrese, KJ Dillard, Dara Levitan, Levi Sebree, Bailey Taylor, and The Bachelor Australia alum Ben Waddell joined the cast.
+Olivera, Gulbranson, Denver and Hassan made guest appearances.
+The reunion was taped on April 23, 2026.

+In September 2025, Bravo announced a spin-off tentatively titled In The City.
 The series logline reads, "In the city that never sleeps, a group of New Yorkers navigates the biggest transitions of their lives—marriage, parenthood, reinvention and the reality of growing up without growing apart.
 Can they have it all, or will they need to choose between the lives they've built and the futures they never saw coming?"
 On November 13, 2025, it was announced that Cooke, Batula, and Hubbard were set to star in the new series.

+In January 2026, Amanda Batula and Kyle Cooke announced their separation in a joint statement after four years of marriage.
+Batula and West Wilson confirmed they were in a romantic relationship in a joint statement released on March 31, 2026.
+Their statement generated media attention and backlash from viewers due to Wilson's previous relationship with fellow cast member Ciara Miller.
+Batula later issued a public apology, stating she was "truly sorry to everyone I've disappointed and hurt."

+In May 2026, the series was renewed for an eleventh season.
+The following month, it was announced that Wilson, Batula, and Waddell would be departing from the cast.
+In July, Miller shared that she was returning to the Hamptons to begin filming for the eleventh season.
+That same month, the network announced that production had started on the new season, with Calabrese, Cooke, Dillard, Hubbard, Radke, Solomon, and Taylor joining Miller as returning cast members.

+2026 cheating scandal, timeline, and cultural impact

+In March 2026, Amanda Batula and West Wilson announced that they were a couple, despite Batula still being legally married and Wilson being the former romantic interest of Ciara Miller, Batula's best friend.
+The scandal was dubbed 'Scamanda' by fans and media.